 I am mainly interested in how people who have exposure to more than one language lexicalize, organize, and access words in each of their languages and how exposure to one language influences performance in the other language.
-Beyond word learning, I am interested in how children comprehend, organize, and tell stories in each of the languages.
+Beyond word learning, I am interested in how children comprehend, organize, and tell stories in each of their languages.
 I’m also interested in measurement and assessment practices.
 Here, my focus is on developing ways to determine language differences vs. language disorders.
-With funding from the NIH I was a part of a team to develop a test of speech and language for bilingual Spanish-English speaking children called the Bilingual English-Spanish Assessment (BESA).
+With funding from the NIH, I was a part of a team to develop a test of speech and language for bilingual Spanish-English speaking children called the Bilingual English-Spanish Assessment (BESA).